Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 You might also like

-Related guides in the plastic detox cluster: The Complete Plastic Detox Shopping List, Plastic Detox Starter Kit: 10 Beginner Swaps, Plastic-Free Skincare & Beauty, and Plastic-Free Kitchen Cookware.
+Related guides in the plastic detox cluster: The Complete Plastic Detox Shopping List, Plastic Detox Starter Kit: 10 Beginner Swaps, Plastic-Free Skincare & Beauty, and Plastic-Free Kitchen Cookware, plus our new guide on Is Silicone Actually Plastic?.

 Frequently Asked Questions